MaartenGr/BERTopic/docs/algorithm/algorithm.md

 of word `x` in class `c`, where `c` refers to the cluster we created before.
 This results in our class-based `tf` representation.

-Then, we take take the logarithm of the average number of words per class `A` divided by the frequency of word `x` across all classes.
+Then, we take take the logarithm of one plus the average number of words per class `A` divided by the frequency of word `x` across all classes.
+We add plus one within the logarithm to force values to be positive.
 This results in our class-based `idf` representation.

 Like with the classic TF-IDF, we then multiply `tf` with `idf` to get the importance score per word in each class.